Im-shamo/Conky-Sysinfo-conf/README.md

 sudo apt update
 sudo apt install fonts-font-awesome conky
 ```
+For Arch

+Use an AUR helper to install `ttf-font-awesome-5 conky-lua-nv`

 ## Installation

 - git clone the repository to `~/.conky` or a directory you like